regexowl/blog/_posts/2021-12-15-ci-with-output-to-a-comment.markdown

 ```

-You can see the resulting PR comment of the workflow [https://github.com/regexowl/content-resolver-input/pull/50](in this demonstration).
+You can see the resulting PR comment of the workflow [in this demonstration](https://github.com/regexowl/content-resolver-input/pull/50).